JENIA89/JENIA89/README.md

 ### Hi and welcome 👋
 ***

 My name is Evgene.
 I'm a Front end developer.
-I really like programming and I am going to become a strong developer.

 <!--
 **JENIA89/JENIA89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.